 Searching for Home presents a human-scaled look at the worldwide refugee crisis focusing on the plight of women and girls, who make up a disproportionate percentage of the millions who have fled their home countries as a result of political conflict and strife.
 The works in Searching for Home demonstrate the artist’s ability to tread a narrow line between evocative (and often provocative) content and mastery in a material discipline.
 A publication complementing the exhibition will be available for purchase.

-The exhibition is free and will be on view from April 9 to August 21, 2021 in the main gallery, with timed ticketing and safety COVID protocols in place.
+The exhibition is free and will be on view from April 9 to August 21, 2021 in the main gallery.

 Humaira Abid: Searching for Home is curated by Jennifer-Navva Milliken and organized by the Center for Art in Wood, Philadelphia, PA, in partnership with the Bellevue Arts Museum, Bellevue, WA.

 Humaira gathers the ordinary objects from everyday life and transforms them into something extraordinary.
-She turned and carved wood sculptures and paintings—known for their exquisite detail—depict human relationships, societal repression, and the consequences of keeping basic truths from being discussed and shared.
+Her turned and carved wood sculptures and paintings—known for their exquisite detail—depict human relationships, societal repression, and the consequences of keeping basic truths from being discussed and shared.

 Born and raised in Lahore, Pakistan, Humaira immigrated to the United States in 2008 and now lives and works in Seattle, WA.
 She received her BFA in sculpture and miniature painting from the National College of Arts, Lahore, in 2000.
 Her works have been exhibited in museums and galleries and documented in publications around the world.
 Her work has been published in books and other print media, and she has been the recipient of prestigious awards and grants.